-Do you love teaming poori with a lemon pickle?
+Do you love teaming poori with a Nimbu ka Khatta Meetha Achar?
 Lemon Pickle is my favourite achar and I can have it with Khichdi, paratha or chapati.
-This achar is not just khatta meetha but also a rich source of Vitamin C.
+This Nimbu Ka Achar is not just khatta meetha but also a rich source of Vitamin C.

 Lemon Pickle or Nimbu ka Achar (as we call it) is an easy oil-free recipe that is a popular Indian condiment and goes well with several Indian dishes.

-This gluten-free vegan recipe does not need any addition of oil and can be easily made with very few ingredients.
+This gluten-free vegan recipe of Nimbu Achar does not need any addition of oil and can be easily made with very few ingredients.
+This lime pickle is made with a slow process of fermentation and trust me, the patience is rewarding with the fail-proof recipe of lemon pickle.

 This pickle requires Kagaji Nimbu (thin-skinned lemons) which are juicy and can be easily softened after keeping in sun.